 Around mile 17, I learned how running a marathon is not like going for a two-hour run around your neighborhood.
 You’re in it for the long haul, not just for as long as you feel like running.

-Around mile 24, as I wrote in Running for Mom, I was barely moving.
+Around mile 24, I was barely moving.
 I was so lost in the effort of making it one more step (and praying I’d pass out so I could stop running), I didn’t have enough energy to believe in myself.

 Fortunately, others not only believed in me but vocally urged me onward.
 Someone would yell, “Almost there, 6287!” and I’d think, “You know, they’re right!
 I am almost there!”
 I’d push myself back up toward speeds almost qualifiable as running speeds, and keep them going for a full minute or two before I flagged again.